Icarus Transfigured by m. l. teague (page 14)

 The boy’s recitation was loud, but Miranda was still heard in the background playing with Amelia.

 Aiden tried another question.
-“You had fun at the farm?”
+“Did you have fun at the farm?”

 “I did!
 I rode a pony and feed some pigs!
 Vietneeze pigs!
 And saw some biddy goats.
 Bahhhhh… ahhhhh… ahhhhhhhhhhh-hhhhhhhhh.”